Loading the ECCOv4 state estimate fields on the native model grid¶

 units: m

-standard_name: sea_surface_height
+standard_name: sea_surface_height_above_geoid

-Let’s plot the first time record of this file.
+Let’s plot the SSH in this file:

 [5]:

-SSH = SSH_dataset.SSH.isel(time=0)
+SSH = SSH_dataset.SSH

 # mask to nan where hFacC(k=0) = 0